 Prices range from just under £10,000 to around £15,000 and there's a £500 premium if you want to go from the three-door to the five-door bodystyle.
-The revised trim range starts at 'x', then rises through 'x-play' and 'x-press' to 'x-style' and 'x-cite'.
+The revised trim range starts at 'x', then rises through 'x-play' and 'x-press' to 'x-plore', 'x-cite' and 'x-clusiv'.
 Avoid entry-level trim and, for £375 more, you'll be offered the option of adding in the 'Toyota Safety Sense' package of active safety features, including a Pre-Collision System, Autonomous Emergency Braking and Lane Departure Alert.

-Dealers expect the 'x-press' and 'x-style' variants to be especially popular, these derivatives making good use of this second generaion Aygo model's scope for personalisation.
+Dealers expect the 'x-press' and 'x-plore' variants to be especially popular, these derivatives making good use of this second generaion Aygo model's scope for personalisation.
 The 'x-press' sports a bright red front bumper, with further red trim on the roof, the side sills and the rear diffuser.
-The 'x-style' comes with contrasting grey or silver for the front 'X' treatment, with the chosen colour also carried forward to the A-pillar extensions and the rear diffuser.

 The reason that variants like this are so easy for Toyota to create is that this MK2 model Aygo has been designed to feature clip-on interior and exterior panels that can be swapped at will.
 Inside, the instrument panel, centre console, air vent, shift knob and gear lever surround all feature sections that can easily be changed.
 To try to keep things easier for the customer and to offer better value, Toyota has also created a range of exterior and interior styling packs, rather than forcing people to select piece-by-piece customisation.